redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/README.md

 ## Section 2 - Setting Up for Zero Touch Provisioning

 * [Exercise 2.1 - Creating a Provision Workflow](2.1-provisioning-workflow)
-1. Create a provisioning workflow in controller
+1. Create a provisioning workflow in controller(2.2-kickstart-template)
 2. Create a kickstart template
 3. Write a playbook to template out kickstart
 4. Run kickstart playbook